Special Needs Plan: What It Is and Why You Might Want One

 Institutional SNP (I-SNP).
 You live in an institution (like a nursing home), or you require nursing care at home.
 About 2% of SNP enrollees are in these plans.

 Dual Eligible SNP (D-SNP): You have both Medicare and Medicaid.
 This is the most common SNP, with about 89% of enrollees in these plans.
 People with D-SNP can receive support in coordinating their Medicare plan with Medicaid, since it can be confusing to work through all the details.
-In addition, a D-SNP provides benefits that Medicare alone or Medicaid alone does not.
+In addition, a D-SNP provides benefits benefits The health care items or services covered under a health insurance plan.

 How does a Medicare SNP work?